 Generations of ancestors have settled in this valley for its healing spring water and fertile lands.
 This is a landscape of terraced gardens and forests with a history of inhabitants for at least 10,000 years – from the Lusitani who built the megalithic temple of Fraga da Pena, to the Romans, the Moors, and the modern era.

-We will convert this valley into a Biodiversity Park, a special area for rewilding and nature discovery.
-With minimum intervention and maximum protection, nature will regenerate and rebalance herself.
+The Vale das Lobas program is transforming the valley into a Biodiversity Park, a special area for biodiversity, rewilding and nature discovery.
+With minimum intervention and maximum protection, nature is regenerating and rebalancing herself.
 The best indicators of ecological regeneration are improving soil quality and increasing biodiversity.
-Recovering biodiversity leads to more birds, insects, wild animals, an increasing range of plant life, and the soil becoming richer in microorganisms, providing the basis for entire eco-system recovery.
-And who knows it will lead to the return of the wolves in Vale das Lobas.
+Recovering biodiversity leads to more birds, insects, wild animals, an increasing range of plant life, and the soil becoming richer in micro-organisms, providing the basis for entire eco-system recovery.

 The Biodiversity Park is a community based initiative, involving local municipalities, landowners, and local, national and international organisations, including Rewilding Europe.